-For example, by analysing data you can identify those users who have visited a specific category and left shortly thereafter.
+For example, by analysing data you can identify users who have visited a specific category and left shortly thereafter.

-If a visitor lands on your homepage but gets recommended a few other links, it will increase the session time, could develop into a possible conversion and finally, and most important for you, they may end up finding something new that wasn’t looking for initially.
+If a visitor who lands on your homepage notices a few other links, it will increase the session time, could develop into a possible conversion, and finally, and most important for you, they may end up finding something new they weren’t looking for initially.

 - Internal linking can improve your website’s SEO success